-The Harlow Cattle Company is operated by one woman, Becky Harlow Weed.
+Harlow Cattle Company is operated by one woman, Becky.
+She's an extremely experienced rancher who's willing to put in long hours because she loves ranching -- it's a lifestyle.
 She worked the ranch with her father as a child, and returned years later to run it on her own.
 Her fierce devotion and passionate energy has yielded some of the finest cattle in the state.

 In her own words:

 "I have no hired help running the ranch and cattle operation.
 Day and night, rain and shine, 24x7, 365 days a year, from bucking hay to vetting calves, weighing steers to mending fences, round-ups to bookkeeping, mud and manure, dust and dirt, I do all the ranch work myself.

 Mark, my husband, does tractor work, fencing projects, carpentry projects and generally does the "heavy lifting" for the operation on weekends.

 Every rancher is first a grower of grass.
 My grasses are plentiful and sustainable, my cattle pampered.
 Yes, I’m proud of it and love it both."

 Harlow's 100% grass-fed and grass-finished cattle produce richly-marbled steaks that are lower in saturated fat than grain-fed beef, but higher in healthy omega-3 fats and other natural nutrients.

 Harlow beef is dry aged, a process that lends richer flavor and tenderness.
 Apart from a few niche butcher shops and restaurants it's almost impossible to buy dry aged beef anymore.